 section for the AWS Glue schema registry, the client used to connect will attempt to find the connection information from the environment.
 The required credentials can be passed to Gateway in this way as part of core configuration.

-Find out more about the setup for this from AWS documentation.
+Find out more about credentials from AWS documentation .